 There are four areas in which you can choose to audit.

 These four are labor, facilities, workflow and procedures, and systems.

 As you can see, there are some similarities between the types and the areas.
 For example, if you wish to audit procedures then you would do well to choose the project management and planning assessment type and/or the organizational assessment.

 Each type of audit addresses a specific issue or set of issues within the supply chain.
 It is important that when you are auditing your warehouse that you choose one route to take and complete that audit first.
 Conducting too many assessments simultaneously may result in manual errors made, a stronger likelihood of disorganized data, or even corrupted or bias information as auditors and members may wish to expedite the process and provide answers to surveys that cater to the wanted result rather than to the information in an effort to speed through it all.

-Once you have decided on the type of audit that you need to run, determine what area or set of likewise tasks you will run the audit on…
+Choose the type of audit you want to run, then select an area or set of likewise tasks to audit…

 Audits of this type address productivity, cost of labor, turnover, training, and the local labor market.
 This area also usually examines potential causes to and offers solutions for ways to minimize the expense of labor.

 This type of auditing uses what is known as the “cube” method as it is literally assessing the size of the warehouse in relation to how the space is or will be used.